Christopher W Johnson main menu

 Welcome

-Current position is a research scientist at Los Alamos National Laboratory in the Earth and Environmental Sciences Division: Geophysics (EES-17) investigating fault mechanics and nonlinear elasticity with the geophysics/machine-learning team.
+Scientist at Los Alamos National Laboratory in the Earth and Environmental Sciences Division: Geophysics (EES-17).

 Google Scholar